tmzt/incrust/README.md

-### Moving this project to https://github.com/tmzt/ismytope.
+### Moving this project to https://github.com/tmzt/isymtope.

+*Note:* This project is no longer being developed, please take a look at isymtope.

 # incrust
 Zero-cost incremental-rendering isometric web templates in Rust